 Thankfully, diastasis recti has gotten some recognition lately, and there are now some great resources that can help remedy a slight diastasis.

-Since I’m currently carrying my sixth baby, I’m going to be prepared postpartum this time and I’m passing on the wonderful advice I received that helped me discover my own diastasis…
+Since there is so much great info about preparing for postpartum, I’m happy to pass on the wonderful advice I received that helped me discover my own diastasis…

 How I Discovered My Diastasis…